v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Fixes River's dialogue in Holo calls it now actually plays the same as talking to him in person.
 - Fixes Kerry's holo call Greeting/Farewell now plays properly.
 - Fixes mitches jacket with one that fits correctly.
-- Fixes sleeves automatically rolling up for long-sleeved clothes when the first-person perspective camera is active.
-- Fixes the dark box shadows cast by holo text screens using ray/path tracing.
 - Fixes textures on Dino Dinovic's chest tattoo.
 - Fixes disable the hiding, of the Stamina bar.
 - Fixes the issue where the slowest cars had the harshest delivery timers for Muammar's repeatable courier missions.